 Buffalo Bills History

-The Buffalo Bills are in their sixty-fourth season, playing their home games at Highmark Stadium, in Orchard Park, New York since 1973.
+The Buffalo Bills are in their sixty-fifth season, playing their home games at Highmark Stadium, in Orchard Park, New York since 1973.
 The Bills are led by head coach Sean McDermott since 2017.

 The Bills have won two championships in their history, most recently in 1965.